Russell Erxleben: Professional playing career

 Following his disappointing rookie season, Erxleben missed a game-tying field goal attempt in the 1980 season opener, resulting in a 26–23 loss to the San Francisco 49ers, a team that had won a total of four games over the previous two seasons.
-The loss was the first of 14 consecutive defeats for the Saints, who ended the year 1–15.
+The loss was the first of 14 consecutive defeats for the Saints, who ultimately ended the year 1–15.
+After a poor kicking performance in the first two games of the season, Erxleben would resign from placekicking duties, and continued his career for the Saints exclusively as an average punter.

-In 1982 the Saints drafted Morten Andersen, who would be the team's placekicker for the next 13 seasons.

-Erxleben was New Orleans's union representative during the 1982 NFL players' strike.
+Erxleben was New Orleans' union representative during the 1982 NFL players' strike.

-The Saints released him in 1984 after drafting his replacement, Brian Hansen.
-After four years out of football, he attempted a comeback with the Detroit Lions, but retired for good in 1988.
+In 1982, the Saints drafted Morten Andersen, who would be the team's placekicker for the next 13 seasons.
+The Saints released Erxleben in 1984 after drafting his replacement, Brian Hansen.
+After four years out of football, he attempted a comeback with the Detroit Lions in 1987, but only played one game and retired for good the following year.
+He played six total seasons in the NFL, most of them as punter.
+He ended his career with 280 total punts for 11,381 yards, and only 8 field goal attempts with a 50% completion rate.
+He did not make the Pro Bowl during his NFL career.
+Due to his unprecedentedly high draft position, underwhelming performance compared to college, and injuries, Erxleben is often listed as one of the Saints' biggest draft busts.